 Tackle.io

-A Guide to Co-selling with AWS
+A Guide to AWS Co-selling

 Co-selling is an integral part of an effective Cloud GTM strategy and is also key to building a strong and mutually beneficial relationship with a Cloud Provider.
-Fortunately, AWS has created a robust co-sell program to help ISVs build momentum and generate leads.
+Fortunately, AWS has created a robust co-selling program to help ISVs build momentum and generate leads.
 Here are some of the highlights of the program, along with a few tips to help you get the most out of co-selling with AWS.

 According to AWS’ data, co-selling with the Cloud Provider in AWS Marketplace has a few distinct advantages: